ashchuk/rtklib_and_python_experiments/README.md

 # RTKLib and Python experiments

-There is pilot project that uses RTKLib postprocessing, Google Maps JS API and Python.
+There is pilot project what uses RTKLib postprocessing, Google Maps JS API and Python.
 Tested on Ubuntu 14.04.

 ### What used?